Kanishk ParasharUNIVERSAL FUND MEMBER

 Kanishk's Story

 Kanishk joined Watsi on December 6th, 2013.
-Eight years ago, Kanishk joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kanishk's most recent donation traveled 8,500 miles to support Ann, a determined and resilient 16-year-old student from Kenya, to fund surgery to heal her hand.
+Nine years ago, Kanishk joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kanishk's most recent donation traveled 8,500 miles to support Gabriel, a young boy from Kenya, to fund clubfoot treatment to heal his birth condition.

 Impact